spot_img

 photo of ken whiting using the pandh virgo kayak in yellow on flat water kayaking and paddling gear reviews paddletv

-The Virgo MV is cast as a touring kayak for paddlers up to 220 lbs (100 kg).
+The P&H Virgo MV is cast as a touring kayak for paddlers up to 220 lbs (100 kg).
 Being 195 lbs, I would consider this to be an appropriate rating for the kayak.
 While I didn’t feel over-weight for the kayak, I also didn’t feel that I could load the boat with camping gear without the kayak feeling overburdened.

 For someone my weight, this is a very playful kayak, but not a great multi-day kayak.
 If you’re goal is to do multi-day trips, I would recommend this kayak for people under 180 pounds.
 Further to this, I am clearly at the tallest range for what this kayak can accommodate.
 At 6’2” (188 cm), I had the foot pedals pushed to their limit, and the kayak didn’t offer me much space to move around.